sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 Custom check definition attributes may be included to add additional information (context) about the Sensu check.
-Custom check attributes will be included in [event data](events).
-Some great example use cases for custom check definition attributes are contact routing, documentation links, and metric graph image URLs.
+Custom check attributes will be included in [event data][34] and available to [Sensu event handlers][35].
+Some great example use cases for custom check definition attributes are links to playbook documentation (i.e. "here's a link to some instructions for how to fix this if it's broken"), [contact routing][36], and metric graph image URLs.

+##### EXAMPLE

 The following is an example Sensu check definition that a custom definition attribute, `"playbook"`, a URL for documentation to aid in the resolution of events for the check.
-The playbook URL will be available in [event data](events) and thus able to be included in event notifications (e.g. email).
+The playbook URL will be available in [event data][34] and thus able to be included in event notifications (e.g. email).

 ~~~ json
 {